NikkaLuna/E-Commerce-Vacation-Application/README.md

 ## Features
 - **Java Spring Framework:** I leveraged the Spring Framework to create a robust and modern back-end foundation.
-- **Integration with Angular Front-End:** I ensured seamless integration of the back-end with the existing Angular front-end, providing a cohesive user experience.
+- **Integration with Angular Front-End:** I ensured seamless integration of the back-end with the Angular front-end, providing a cohesive user experience.
 - **Spring Data JPA:** I used Spring Data JPA for efficient data access and management.
 - **Hibernate ORM:** I utilized Hibernate as the ORM (Object-Relational Mapping) tool to interact with the MySQL database, ensuring seamless data persistence and retrieval.
 - **RESTful API:** I exposed RESTful APIs for essential functions like checkout and vacation packages listing.
 - **MySQL Database:** I used a MySQL database for reliable data storage and retrieval.
 - **Validation:** I implemented robust input validation to ensure data integrity and adherence to requirements.
 - **Sample Data:** I programmatically added five sample customers to the application for testing purposes.

-## Motivation
-This project addresses the critical need to modernize the travel agency's back-end, ensuring the stability and performance of the booking system.
-It eliminates the technical debt associated with the legacy system and sets the stage for future enhancements.

 ## Usage
 To use this project, follow these steps: